 Creativity & Technology Using 3D Printing

-Couture fashion has also embraced the 3D printer, as shown in French fashon designer Balenciaga’s 2023/2024 Fall/Winter Haute Couture fashion show.
-The design house created a dress that resembled armour, created using an innovative 3D printing technology with “galvanised resin and polished in chrome”.
-Aside from being a major technological feat, the dress showed the world how this design house Balenciaga had combined technology and luxury haute couture design.
+Couture fashion has also embraced the 3D printer, which was already visible in French fashion designer Balenciaga’s 2023/2024 Fall/Winter Haute Couture fashion show.
+The design house created a dress that resembled armour, using an innovative 3D printing technology with “galvanised resin and polished in chrome”.
+Aside from being a major technological feat, the dress revealed how Balenciaga had combined technology and luxury haute couture design.

 Read the fascinating guide we compiled on Smart Clothing & Fabric for Sports, Health & Fashion Garments.